exponential-idle-guides/exponential-idle-guides/src/view/advanced-concepts/variable-power.md

 ---
 title: "Visualizing Variable Power Throughout the Game"
-description: "Using graphs to show how the power of variables changes throughout the purchase of y power upgrades, the psi3 upgrades, why we buy y during recovery, and the eventual domination of the y variable."
+description: "Using plots to show how the power of variables changes throughout the purchase of y power upgrades and the psi3 upgrades, why we buy y during graduation recovery, and the eventual domination of the y variable."
 author: "spqcey"
 contributors: "the Amazing Community"
 draft: false